ImNotDarren/MTA_analysis/README.md

 The MTA dataset I'm using contains 3099133 rows of data, which includes 344 stations with their coordinates.
 I also generated a dataset of 6 universities and 5 companies in New York City by myself, which includes their names and coordinates.

+## Algorithms

+1. Get dataset from MTA website.
+2. Get rid of stations that aren't in the coordinate dataset.
+3. Get each station's daily entries and exits for comparison.
+4. Separate them into to categories: weekdays and weekends
+5. Get top 5 stations for weekdays and weekends
+6. Combine time into time periods and generate hourly entries and exits for each station.
+7. Generate graphs and maps

+## Tools

+* SQLite database system
+* Pandas for data manipulation
+* Matplotlib for plotting
+* Folium for generating maps

 ## How to run